KobyQ/devops-project/README.md

 <img src="assets/devops-project-architecture.jpg" width="60%" alt="Application architecture diagram"/>

+### Security

+#### Roles

+The project creates a [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for the app inside Azure Active Directory tenant, and it is used to authenticate the app with Azure and other services that support Azure AD authentication like Key Vault via access policies.
+You will see principalId referenced in the infrastructure as code files, that refers to the id of the currently logged in Azure Developer CLI user, which will be granted access policies and permissions to run the application.

+#### Key Vault

+The project uses [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/overview) to securely store Cosmos DB connection string for the provisioned Cosmos DB account.

 ## Application Code

 The repo is structured to follow the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/make-azd-compatible) conventions including: